 All in-person events and activities on our main campus and natural farm have been cancelled or postponed at least through to Feb.
 5, based on the latest public orders.
 In addition, any visitors to our main campus or farm - along with all staff - must wear a three-ply mask as per the latest provincial requirements.

 Our commitment to the health and well-being of our guests, staff and neighbours remains strong - and we will meet and exceed all public health orders as well as the best protocols, practices and standards.

 We have a comprehensive public health plan that is constantly being reviewed and updated.
 Our plan has been reviewed by WorkSafeBC.
 The plan includes:

 A phased approach:

-The Sorrento Centre began a gradual re-opening in July of 2020 after being closed from March to June due to public health rules in the COVID-19 pandemic.
-The health and well-being of our guests, staff and neighbours is our top priority.
-We have passed inspection by WorkSafeBC - and continue to be diligent in offering a safe and healthy environment in the South Shuswap.
-We monitor public health and WorkSafeBC and continually review and update our policies and practices.
+Starting in late June of 2020, the Sorrento Centre was able to begin a gradual re-opening after being closed from March to June due to public health rules in the COVID-19 pandemic.
+We passed inspection by WorkSafeBC - and continue to be diligent in offering a safe and healthy environment in the South Shuswap.
+We continued to monitor public health and WorkSafeBC and continually review and update our policies and practices.

 Health and well-being is our priority:

-We also have a detailed health and well-being plan that deals with every part of our operations - from food services to housekeeping to operations and programming.
-Details will be posted in the coming days.
+We created a detailed health and well-being plan that deals with every part of our operations - from food services to housekeeping to operations and programming, which has been reviewed by a WorkSafeBC inspector.

-On May 6, BC Premier John Horgan announced a cautious ReStart BC plan in phases.
-BC has moved from phase one to phase two, and phase three starts in June.
+On May 6, 2020, BC Premier John Horgan announced a cautious ReStart BC plan in phases.
+BC has moved from phase one to phase two, and phase three started in June of 2020.
 At each stage, there is monitoring and assessment before gradually re-opening more aspects of the social and economic life of the province.
-The Sorrento Centre is adopting a similar approach.
+The Sorrento Centre adopted a similar approach.
 Despite the temptation to ‘fast forward’, our mantra is: safe, slow and small.

 *** For more information, download the material posted below... ***